DUNE-DAQ/snbmodules/docs/README.md

 # SNBmodules
 Welcome to the snbmodules wiki!

-This library uses external libraries such as Bittorent or Rclone that need to be intalled.
+This library uses external libraries such as Bittorent or Rclone that need to be installed.

 1. Clone this repo into the sourcecode/ directory and add the library name to the dbt-build-order.cmake